-It automatically scans the entire cache of Internet Explorer and Mozilla-based Web browsers (Including Firefox) and finds all video files that are currently stored in it.
+VideoCacheView scans the entire cache of Internet Explorer, Mozilla-based Web browsers (Including Firefox), Opera, and Chrome, and then finds all video files that are currently stored in it.
 It allows you to easily copy the cached video files into another folder for playing/watching them in the future.
-If you have a movie player that is configured to play flv files, it also allows you to play the video directly from your browser´s cache.